Revised November 2019

 Board Agenda Items

-The Chairman of the Board and, if the Chairman is also the CEO, the Lead Director are actively engaged in setting meeting agendas, and board members are given an opportunity to provide input on the agenda.
+The Chairman, the CEO and the Lead Director are actively engaged in setting meeting agendas, and board members are given an opportunity to provide input on the agenda.
 In addition, a preliminary agenda is provided to directors in advance of Board and committee meetings for their review and input.
 Directors are also provided with pertinent background material for their review in advance of meetings.

 Board Materials and Presentations